tanercelikkiran/2-layer-neural-network/README.md

 # 2 Layer Neural Network

-This project is the implementation of the 5th assignment given in the 1st year of Computer Science Department of Hacettepe University in 2021-2022.

-The aim of the project is to create a neural network that distinguishes whether the given picture is a cat picture or not.
-The detailed steps of the project are given in the PDF file provided.
+## Description

+This is a simple 2 layer neural network that I wrote in Python for the final assignment of my BBM101 Introduction to Programming course.
+It is a simple neural network that can be used for distinguishing images.
+In the code, I used it to distinguish between cat and non-cat images.
+It can be used for other classification problems as well if the data is prepared accordingly.
+The main purpose of this code is to show how a neural network works and how to use advanced external libraries in Python such as Numpy and Matplotlib etc.

+## Requirements

+- Python 3.6 or higher
+- Jupyter Notebook

+or any other Python IDE with the following libraries:

+- Numpy
+- Matplotlib
+- h5py
+- PIL
+- scipy

+## Usage

+- Download the repository
+- Open the Jupyter Notebook file in Jupyter Notebook
+- Run the code cells in order